 - Student Role in ACU Decision-Making

 - Theft or Loss of Personal Property

 Please consult the current university catalog for information about a student’s rights concerning directory information.
 Directory information includes name, local and permanent telephone listing and address, official school email address, ID card photo, major field of study, date and place of birth, dates of attendance, degrees and awards received, most recent previous schools attended, and participation in officially recognized activities and sports.
 Directory and other public information may be released unless a student requests that this information be withheld.
-Requests to withhold directory information from the Hello Book (the university phone book) can only be made during the first 12 days of the fall semester.
-Any requests to withhold directory and other public information can be made in the Student Life office.
+Requests to withhold directory and other public information can be made in the Student Life office.

 Guidelines for Student Announcements

 These are the current guidelines for promoting student activities on campus.
 Please note they are subject to change.
 The advertising options listed below are reserved for recognized student organizations, academic departments, and other university-related activities.

 Posters, flyers, and any other form of advertising are not permitted on walls, sidewalks, windows, doors, stairs, railings, trees, trashcans, lampposts, vehicles or any other location on campus outside of the designated bulletin boards or kiosks.

 Campus Bulletin Boards and Kiosks